WGC Dell Technologies Matchplay

 Historically the case has been that If you were thinking about backing a lesser player to win this, forget it.
 This event is strictly the domain of the ‘big guns’.

-Basically if you put to one side the first few years of the event before it was established and a lot of the big names didn’t bother to show up, every edition until last year had been won by a player who has played either Ryder Cup or Presidents Cup.
+Basically if you put to one side the first few years of the event before it was established and a lot of the big names didn’t bother to show up, every edition until 2021 had been won by a player who has played either Ryder Cup or Presidents Cup.
 This trend was bucked by Billy Horschel however as a former Fedex Cup Champion he certainly has ‘previous’ in gate crashing the party and his win wasn’t a huge shock.
+In addition of course Horschel has gone on to play Presidents Cup in 2022.

-The only players to win the event who had not won [or subsequently won] in the past ten years a Major championship are Hunter Mahan, Luke Donald and the most recent winners Kevin Kisner and Horschel.
+The only players to win the event who had not won [or subsequently won] in the past eleven years a Major championship are Hunter Mahan, Luke Donald and more recent winners Kevin Kisner and Horschel.

 In the last ten years the only players who were not seeded in the top 10 who won were Mahan and Matt Kuchar who were both seeded 21, 2018 winner Bubba Watson and again Kisner and Horschel.

-Experience in this event does also seem to be key with all of the last ten winners having played the event at least three times before while all of them bar Hunter Mahan and Horschel had at least made the last 16 on one of their previous visits.
+Experience in this event does also seem to be key with nine the last ten winners having played the event at least three times before with last years winner Scheffler the odd one out as it was only his second experience.
+All of them bar Hunter Mahan and Horschel had at least made the last 16 on one of their previous visit, a stat, which includes Scheffler who was runner up on debut to Horschel in 2021.

 One other point to note is with the event now being held on a Pete Dye course, while matchplay requires a whole set of different skills, form on Dye designs is still worth considering strongly.

-This is rubber stamped by the fact that four of the five winners since the event moved to TPC Austin have also triumphed on other Pete Dye designs either prior to winning here or subsequently with Day having won the Players, Watson a standing dish at TPC River Highlands, Johnson having won there as well and Horschel having won both on a solo basis and in the pairs event at TPC Louisiana.
+This is rubber stamped by the fact that five of the six winners since the event moved to TPC Austin have also triumphed on other Pete Dye designs either prior to winning here or subsequently with Day having won the Players, Watson a standing dish at TPC River Highlands, Johnson having won there as well and Horschel having won both on a solo basis and in the pairs event at TPC Louisiana.
+Finally last years winner Scheffler of course triumphed just two weeks ago at TPC Sawgrass.

 In addition the 2019 Champion Kevin Kisner has finished second at TPC Sawgrass and has a superb record at Hilton Head.

-With the round robin basically designed to protect the top players from being ‘caught cold’ in round one and being eliminated early [thus upsetting the sponsors and TV audience ratings] we are in theory even less likely to see a shock result nowadays, however both Horschel and Kisner the two most recent winners were certainly not amongst the most fancied runners and it may just be that the events close proximity to the years first Major at Augusta has an effect on how the games biggest names approach the event.
+With the round robin basically designed to protect the top players from being ‘caught cold’ in round one and being eliminated early [thus upsetting the sponsors and TV audience ratings] we are in theory even less likely to see a shock result nowadays, however both Horschel and Kisner two of the past three winners were certainly not amongst the most fancied runners and it may just be that the events close proximity to the years first Major at Augusta has an effect on how the games biggest names approach the event.

 As I always say though this could all change!

-I have gone with three players for the event as follows;
+I have gone with four players for the event as follows;

-There are many factors to consider when making your picks for this event, matchplay experience, the draw and the possibility for fatigue to name but three and having weighed all of these up I have decided to start things off by siding with Paul Casey.
+There are many factors to consider when making your picks for this event, matchplay experience, the draw and the possibility for fatigue to name but three and having weighed all of these up I have decided to start things off by siding with Tyrrell Hatton.

 Si Woo as we know is capable of anything on his given day and he could just as easily tee it up once and withdraw with a bad back as he could win the whole thing.